hrydgard/ppsspp/README.md

 - RetroAchievements support ([#17589], [#17631], many more).
 See [RetroAchievements on ppsspp.org](https://www.ppsspp.org/docs/reference/retro-achievements).
 - New JIT backends:
   - RISC-V, based on IR
   - x86 JIT based on IR.
-May end up faster than the existing one, already at parity.
+Often faster than the existing one.
 - Input fixes
   - Improve behavior when analog and digital inputs clash ([#17960])
   - Combo mapping is now disabled by default ([#17673])